 I’m also often guilty of checking my phone for the time if I wake up in the night, again I know this is a big no no when it comes to needing a good eight or nine hours sleep.
 Ive since bought myself an alarm rather than setting the one on my phone.
 I think I will be less tempted to look at my phone this way.
 I remember using a small travel alarm clock whilst on a school trip, but thanks to the smart phone I haven’t owned one in years.

 It pains me to say this, as I do love a little afternoon nap when I’m not working, but trying to avoid these, no matter how tired I am has been a really positive step forward.
 For the last couple of weeks I’ve avoided day time sleeping, even if I means I go to bed at 8pm!
 I have found this beneficial as I then feel in need of rest, so more likely to go straight to sleep rather than think about my upcoming PET CT scan results.

 It has been said that regular exercise can help to reduce insomnia and in turn experience deeper sleep cycles.
 This includes light exercise such as walking, which is great news for me as I’m often travel to and from the train station to go to work.
 I also try to go to morning yoga sessions or the gym before work, but the frequency of this depends entirely on how busy my week is.
-If I haven’t exercised in the morning there is a 90% chance that I will get too tired and opt out of going to the gym altogether.
+If I haven’t exercised in the morning there is a 95% chance that I will get too tired and opt out of going to the gym altogether.
 I am always a morning person when it comes to exercise, I want to get it out of the way!
-Having said that, I know when my body craves sleep, so exercise shouldn’t come and then expensive of a good sleep pattern.
+Having said that, I know when my body craves sleep, so exercise shouldn’t come at the expense of a good sleep pattern.